Complete Guide to 6 Popular Types of Animation Techniques (Step-by-Step)

 1. Advantages: Offers a unique tactile quality and can bring inanimate objects to life with a distinctive charm.

-2. Popular Examples: King Kong, Jason and the Argonauts, The Lord of the Rings skeleton army scenes.
+2. Popular Examples: King Kong, Jason and the Argonauts, and The Lord of the Rings skeleton army scenes.

 4. Traditional Animation: